naryl/cl-cooperative/README.md

 [![Build Status](https://travis-ci.com/naryl/cl-cooperative.svg?branch=master)](https://travis-ci.com/naryl/cl-cooperative)

-**OS PROCESSES!
+**OS THREADS!
 TONS OF OVERHEAD!
 DON'T USE UNLESS YOU KNOW WHAT YOU'RE DOING**

 At least there are tests now.